-The home automation controller should be connected to the Magnia SG20 using the supported Atop Single Port Serial Server or compatible device.
-This device provides a connection between the home automation controller's serial port and an Ethernet port on the Magnia SG20.
-The serial server's Ethernet cable should be connected to the Magnia SG20's local network (one of the sockets in the built in Ethernet switch).
+The home automation controller should be connected to the Magnia SG30 using the supported Atop Single Port Serial Server or compatible device.
+This device provides a connection between the home automation controller's serial port and an Ethernet port on

-The serial server should be configured with a static IP address for connection to the Magnia SG20 local network.
-This address must be within the subnet range of the Magnia SG20 local network, but must be outside the local network's DHCP range.
+The serial server should be configured with a static IP address for connection to the Magnia SG30 local network.
+This address must be within the subnet range of the Magnia SG30 local network, but must be outside the local network's DHCP range.
 With the default configuration, this could be any address from 192.168.1.241 through 192.168.1.254.
 Recommended values to prevent collision with other Digital Central options are 192.168.1.253 or 192.168.251.
 The serial server comes with a setup program that will allow you to configure it with the selected address.